yonasBSD/kaunta/README.md

 - Start on port 3000 (configurable with `PORT` env var)

 Health check endpoint: `GET /up`

+**HTTPS / TLS Termination**

+Kaunta only listens for plain HTTP traffic (no built-in TLS).
+For HTTPS you should:
+- Put Kaunta behind a reverse proxy that handles TLS (nginx, Cloudflare, Caddy, etc.)
+- Terminate HTTPS at the proxy and forward requests to Kaunta over HTTP
+- Set `secure_cookies = true` in `kaunta.toml` (or `SECURE_COOKIES=true`) when your proxy serves HTTPS so CSRF/session cookies are marked `Secure`
+- See `docs/examples/nginx.md` for a sample nginx config and `docs/examples/systemd.md` to run Kaunta as a systemd service

 ### 3. Add Tracker Script